-- A gear check is compulsory at all EA events and a steward must be appointed to check the saddlery of each horse and the compensating aids used by the rider before and/or immediately after they leave the arena.
+- a) A gear check is compulsory at all EA events and a steward must be appointed to check the saddlery of each horse and the compensating aids used by the rider before and/or immediately after they leave the arena.
 The steward must be up to date on all permitted or non-permitted equipment. - b) Any discrepancy will be reported to the Judge at C and will result in elimination.
-The checking of the bridle must be done with the greatest caution (see FEI Manual for Para-Equestrian Dressage Stewards). - c) The steward must use disposable surgical gloves when checking the bit (one pair of gloves per horse). - d) The Ground Jury at any EA dressage event may check saddlery and compensating aids against the Para Dressage rider's FEI PE Master List immediately after they leave the arena. - e) Gear check takes place before and/or immediately after the horse leaves the arena. - f) Sponsorship logos in total may not exceed 200 square cm. - g) For sponsorship logos on jackets the size is 80 square cm. - h) A copy of the-FEI PE Master List for the relevant competitors is to be provided to the Gear Steward.
+The checking of the bridle must be done with the greatest caution (see FEI Manual for Para-Equestrian Dressage Stewards). - c) The steward must use disposable surgical gloves when checking the bit (one pair of gloves per horse). - d) The Ground Jury at any EA dressage event may check saddlery and compensating aids against the Para Dressage rider's FEI PE Master List immediately after they leave the arena. - e) Sponsorship logos in total may not exceed 200 square cm. - f) For sponsorship logos on jackets the size is 80 square cm. - g) A copy of the-FEI PE Master List for the relevant competitors is to be provided to the Gear Steward.